-More Information on Surfaces and Contours
+More About Surfaces and Contours

 IDL offers much more in the area of working with Surfaces and Contours.
 To learn more about surface and contour functionality in IDL, see Using IDL and For much more information on working with the iSurface and iContour tools, see Chapter 11, "Working with Surfaces" in the iTool User's Guide manual and Chapter 12, "Working with Contours" in the iTool User's Guide manual.
+For more information on surface and contour objects, see Chapter 5, "Working with Plots and Graphs" and Chapter 6, "Working with Surface Objects" in the Object Programming manual.